Whitianga Activities Attractions Travel Guide Weather

 3. Stargazing Tours

 Explore the unique gems of the southern night sky on an incredible journey of discovery.
 From the dark sky site, look at the Moon and/or planets.
 Using a research-grade telescope in the revolving dome, explore areas of star development and death.
-Learn how Maori utilized stars and constellations to navigate the Pacific by sitting inside the gigantic sundial.
+Learn how the Maori utilized stars and constellations to navigate the Pacific by sitting inside the gigantic sundial.

 Cooks Beach